Creating a Linux VM

 - Log in to the management console

 .
-If you are not signed up yet, navigate to the management console and follow the instructions. - In Yandex Cloud Billing
+If not signed up yet, navigate to the management console and follow the on-screen instructions. - In Yandex Cloud Billing

-, make sure you have a billing account linked and it has theACTIVE
+, make sure you have a billing account linked and its status isACTIVE

 orTRIAL_ACTIVE

-status.
-If you do not yet have a billing account, create one. - If you do not have a directory yet, create one.
+.
+If you do not have a billing account yet, create one. - If you do not have a folder yet, create one.

 - If you do not have an SSH key pair yet, create one.